18l07307296/18l07307296/README.md

-# This list is used by git-shortlog to fix a few botched name translations
+#### This list is used by git-shortlog to fix a few botched name translations
-# in the git archive, either because the author's full name was messed up
+####  in the git archive, either because the author's full name was messed up
-# and/or not always written the same way, making contributions from the
+#### and/or not always written the same way, making contributions from the
-# same person appearing not to be so or badly displayed.
+#### same person appearing not to be so or badly displayed.
 Also allows for
-# old email addresses to map to new email addresses.
+####  old email addresses to map to new email addresses.
-#
-# For format details, see "MAPPING AUTHORS" in "man git-shortlog".
-#
-# Please keep this list dictionary sorted.
 #

 Aaron Durbin <adurbin@google.com>
 Abel Vesa <abelvesa@kernel.org> <abel.vesa@nxp.com>
 Abel Vesa <abelvesa@kernel.org> <abelvesa@gmail.com>